core-wg/oscore/draft-ietf-core-object-security.md

 4. Increment the Sender Sequence Number by one.

-## Verifying the Response {#verif-coap-resp}
+## Verifying the Response {#proc-resp-client}

-A CoAP client receiving a message containing the Object-Security option SHALL perform the following steps, using the security context identified by the Token of the received response:
+A client receiving a response containing the Object-Security option SHALL perform the following steps:

-0. If the message contain an outer Block option the client SHALL process this option according to {{RFC7959}}, until all blocks of the protected CoAP message has been received, see {{block-options}}.
+1. Process outer Block options according to {{RFC7959}}, until all blocks of the protected CoAP message has been received, see {{block-options}}.

+2. Retrieve the Recipient Context associated with the Token.

-1. Verify the Sequence Number in the Partial IV parameter as described in {{sequence-numbers}}.
-If it cannot be verified that the Sequence Number has not been received before, the client MUST stop processing the response.
+3. If Observe is uses, verify the Sequence Number in the Partial IV parameter as described in {{sequence-numbers}}.

-2. Recreate the Additional Authenticated Data as described in {{cose-object}}.
+4. Compose the Additional Authenticated Data, as described in {{{cose-object}}.

+5. Compose the AEAD nonce

+   * If Observe is not used, Compose the AEAD nonce by XORing the context IV (Recipient IV with the first bit flipped) with the padded Partial IV parameter from the request.

-3. Compose the AEAD nonce by XORing the Recipient IV (context IV) with the Partial IV parameter, received in the COSE Object.
+   * If Observe is used, Compose the AEAD nonce by XORing the context IV (Recipient IV with the first bit flipped) with the padded Partial IV parameter from the response.

-4. Retrieve the Recipient Key.
+5. Decrypt the COSE object using the Recipient Key.

-5. Verify and decrypt the message.
-If the verification fails, the client MUST stop processing the response.
+   * If decryption fails, the client MUST stop processing the response and SHOULD send an error message.

-6. If the message verifies, update the Recipient Replay Window, as described in {{sequence-numbers}}.
+   * If decryption succeeds and Observe is used, update the Recipient Replay Window, as described in {{replay-protection-section}}.

-7. Restore the unprotected response by adding any decrypted options or payload from the plaintext.
-Any class E options ({{coap-headers-and-options}}) are overwritten.
+6. Add decrypted options or payload to the unprotected overwriting any outer E options (see {{coap-headers-and-options}}).
 The Object-Security option is removed.

+   * If Observe is used, replace the Observe value with the 3 least significant bytes in the sequence number.

 # Security Considerations {#sec-considerations}